lakshyarawat1/cyber_security_concepts/aws_security/intro.md

 - For example, AWS CloudTrail can help you identify the actions that a user took over a given time period.

 - AWS Config can help you identify the resources that were created or modified over a given time period.

+## Shared responsibility Model

+- AWS operates on a shared responsibility model.

+- AWS is responsible for the security of the cloud, and the customer is responsible for the security in the cloud.

+- AWS is responsible for the security of the underlying cloud infrastructure, and the customer is responsible for securing the workloads they deploy in AWS.

+### Security in the Cloud

+- The customer is responsible for securing the workloads they deploy in AWS.

+- This includes securing the operating system, network, and firewall configuration, and the data.

+- The customer is also responsible for managing the security configuration of the AWS services they use.

+- For example, the customer is responsible for managing the security group and network ACL configurations.

+### Security of the Cloud

+- AWS is responsible for the security of the underlying cloud infrastructure.

+- This includes the hardware, software, networking, and facilities that run AWS Cloud services.

+- AWS is also responsible for the security configuration of the managed services that AWS provides.

+- For example, AWS is responsible for the security configuration of Amazon S3, Amazon RDS, and Amazon DynamoDB.